barney-walker/rshiny-citation-explorer/README.md

 # CitationExplorer
 A tool for using localised citation networks to aid literature discovery

+NOTE: this RShiny proof-of-concept has been superceded by a fully functional javascript implementation (see https://github.com/bjw49/citation-network-explorer)

 ## Motivation

 The search for relevant information in the ever swelling tide of scientific papers is a central feature of almost every research project.